Generation of bipartite mechanical cat state by performing projective Bell state measurement: Bell's test of the resonator bipartite cat state

 The bipartite entangled cat states of the two resonators generated on a conditional Bell state measurement of the two qubits can be used as a platform to test the Bell's inequality in a macroscopic quantum system.
 Here, we perform this test by calculating the expectation values of all the correlations of the measurement outcomes measured locally at the two resonators and then determine the Clauser–Horne–Shimony–Holt (CHSH) value $S=\langle X_1X_2\rangle + \langle X_1Y_2\rangle - \langle Y_1X_2\rangle+\langle Y_1Y_2\rangle$, where, $X_1$ ($X_2$) and $Y_1$ ($Y_2$) are the observables of the first (second) resonator.
 The observables are measured in the resonator qubit subspace discussed above.
 As per CHSH inequality, a system is said to be classically correlated if $|S|\le2$ and quantumly if $2<|S|\le2\sqrt{2}$.
 The correlation of the observables is measured by first choosing two arbitrary values of $\beta'_1$ and $\beta'_2$ corresponding to $X_1$, $Y_1$ and $X_2$, $Y_2$, respectively.
 We then rotate the resonator detector basis by coherently displacing the observables $X_1$ and $Y_1$ to $X_\alpha=D_{-i\alpha}X_1D_{i\alpha}$ and $Y_\alpha=D_{-i\alpha}Y_1D_{i\alpha}$ or

 Here, $\alpha$ is the coherent displacement amplitude of the resonator.
 By changing the amplitude $\alpha$, we are able to rotate the measurement basis direction and perform measurements at all possible orientations of the detectors.
-The $|S|$ value for the state $|C_+\rangle$ is shown in Fig. \ref{fig:4}.
+The $|S|$ value for the state $|C_+\rangle$ is shown in Fig. \ref{fig:6}(b).
 We observe maximum $|S|$ value when $\beta'_{1,2}=\beta_{1,2}$ and at the displacement amplitude $\alpha_1=-0.14$ and $\alpha_2=0.41$.
 Furthermore, the $\alpha_1$, $\alpha_2$ and $\beta'_1$ amplitudes corresponding to the maximum $|S|$ value satisfy the relations $4\alpha_2\beta'_1=3\pi/4$ and $4\alpha_1\beta'_1=-\pi/4$.
 The corresponding observables (Eq. \ref{eqn:8}) at these amplitudes become $X_{\alpha_1}=(X_1-Y_1)/\sqrt{2}$ and $Y_{\alpha_1}=(X_1+Y_1)/\sqrt{2}$.
-Therefore, the $|S|$ value observed in the figure exceeds the classical bound limit and attains a maximum of 2.44, which is less than the ideal quantum bound limit $2\sqrt{2}$.
-As we increase the decay rates of the resonators, the maximum attainable $|S|$ value decreases, as shown in Fig \ref{fig:4}(b).
-The expectation values of all the measurement correlations are also shown in Fig. \ref{fig:4}(a).
+Therefore, the $|S|$ value observed in the figure exceeds the classical bound limit and attains a value which is less than the ideal quantum bound limit $2\sqrt{2}$ (see Fig \ref{fig:6}(b)(c) .
+As we decrease the decay rates of the resonators and the qubits, the maximum attainable $|S|$ value also increases, as shown in Fig \ref{fig:6}(c).
+The expectation values of all the measurement correlations are also shown in Fig. \ref{fig:6}(a).
 The behaviour of these correlations as we change the displacement amplitude $\alpha$ resembles the one observed in two-qubit Bell test experiments \cite{Nature.617.265–270.(2023)}.
 By integrating two phononic crystal resonators into the experimental arrangement typically employed for conducting a loophole-free Bell test with two superconducting qubits \cite{Nature.617.265–270.(2023)}, our proposed approach could be employed to examine the Bell inequality of a phononic cat state.
 Additionally, the bipartite phononic cat state generated through entanglement swapping in this work could hold significant practical implications for the advancement of complex quantum network processors based on continuous variable resonators.